Hot winds from Pak, absence of weather system that brings rains behind high temp in Himalayan areas | Science-Environment

 Jammu and Kashmir, Ladakh, Assam and Arunchal Pradesh are known to record their maximum temperatures in June-July, he said.

+However, Sonam Lotus, the IMD official in-charge of Jammu, Kashmir and Leh regions, has a different take.
+He said temperatures over 30 degrees Celsius are normal during peak summers in all the three regions.
+This year, Jammu recorded 42.7 degrees Celsius on June 10, Srinagar saw 34.7 degrees Celsius on June 10-11 and Leh recorded 31.1 degree Celsius on June 8, Lotus said.

+He said local factors and topography also play a role in temperature.

-Naresh Kumar, who is a scientist at the IMD working on heatwave, said the probable reasons pushing temperatures in the Himalayan region above normal could be hot winds from Pakistan.
+Naresh Kumar, who is a scientist at the IMD working on heatwaves, said the probable reasons pushing temperatures in the Himalayan region above normal could be hot winds from Pakistan.

 He said if the winds are flowing in the higher level at five to six kilometres, then there is a possibility that this could be the reason behind the current heatwave in hilly areas.